TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/020 Add Todo Page.md

 At this location: BlazorWASM/wwwroot/css create a new file: "styles.css".
 Or whatever you want to call it.\
 Copy the styles from your style-behind in here.

 We then need to tell the app to load this style sheet too.
 Open BlazorWASM/wwwroot/index.html.
+(*in Blazor-server it is the file BlazorWASM/pages/_host.cshtml*)

 Inside the `<head>` tag add the highlighted line: